What to watch out for in the UEFA Europa League

 Article body

-Four sides are already through, and plenty more will book a round of 32 place on Matchday 5; will newcomers Granada be one of them, and can Kemar Roofe strike gold again?
+There are only six more round of 32 berths available via the UEFA Europa League group stage; who will grab those lifelines on Matchday 6?

-With 2,160 minutes of football condensed into every Matchnight, get an idea of what is to come when the action resumes on 3 December.Who needs what?
+With 2,160 minutes of football condensed into every Matchnight, get an idea of what is to come when the group stage concludes on 10 December.Who needs what?

 Worth pointing out